rperez-rosario/XPM_Server/README.md

 </ul>

 # Build and Test
-1. Create and configure a private application within the target Shopify store.
-2. Configure additional external services (ShipEngine, SendGrid, TaxJar and Stripe.)
-3. Web or folder deploy to IIS or Azure Cloud App (.NET Core 8.0 application pool), configure appsettings.json as needed.
+1. Web or folder deploy to IIS or Azure Cloud App (.NET Core 8.0 application pool), configure appsettings.json as needed.

-4. Build and execute Visual Studio solution.
+2. Build and execute Visual Studio solution.